replane-dev/replane/README.md

 }

-// When done, clean up resources client.close();
+// When done, clean up resources replane.close();
 ```

 Notes

 - Create an SDK key in the Replane UI.
 It's shown once; store it securely.
 - Each SDK key is tied to a specific project.
 If you need configs from multiple projects, create separate SDK keys and initialize separate clients for each project.
-- The client receives realtime updates via SSE in the background and maintains an up-to-date cache.
+- The Replane client receives realtime updates via SSE in the background and maintains an up-to-date cache.
 - Works in Node (18+) and modern browsers.
 Provide `fetchFn` if your environment doesn't expose `fetch`.

 ## Backups